tanupoo/west/README.md

 ## What is it ?

-*west* is an HTTP proxy written by Python.
+*west* is a reverse proxy written by Python.
 *west* accepts an HTTP request, and transports the request to the other specified *west*.
 The specified *west* received the request acts as an HTTP proxy as well,